IBM System/7: Uses

 The System/7 was designed to address the needs of specific "real-time" markets which required collecting and reacting to input and output (I/O) from analog devices (e.g. temperature sensors, industrial control devices).
 This was a very limited market at the time.
 Specific commercial uses included factory control systems and air conditioning energy control systems.
 AT&T was also a large customer.
 However, the main use may have been for, what were at the time, classified military uses.

+In January 1975 IBM reported that nearly 2,500 System/7s had been installed.

 Example customers

 This is an eclectic list of customers intended to show the variety of use cases for which the System/7 could be employed: